Flavanone 3-dioxygenase

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with 2-oxoglutarate as one donor, and incorporation of one atom o oxygen into each donor.
-The systematic name of this enzyme class is flavanone,2-oxoglutarate:oxygen oxidoreductase (3-hydroxylating).
+This enzyme is an oxidase, with systematic name flavanone,2-oxoglutarate:oxygen oxidoreductase (3-hydroxylating).
 Other names in common use include naringenin 3-hydroxylase, flavanone 3-hydroxylase, flavanone 3beta-hydroxylase, flavanone synthase I, (2S)-flavanone 3-hydroxylase, and naringenin,2-oxoglutarate:oxygen oxidoreductase (3-hydroxylating).
-This enzyme participates in flavonoid biosynthesis.
-It has 2 cofactors: iron, and Ascorbate.
+It is a non-heme iron protein with ferryl active site where Fe(IV)=O is the species that transfers its oxygen to the substrate.